Bite (Occlusal) Evaluation in cats and dogs

 with orthodontic appliances but due

-the owner choose to treat by oral surgery.
+the owner chose to treat by oral surgery.

 Surgical view; flap and alveoplasty